ccs-amsterdam/r-course-material/tutorials/rvest.md

 small piece of code that scrapes the world happiness report from Wikipedia and shows the relationship between wealth and life expectancy.

+**This code is a bit different from the YouTube video, because the World Happiness Report tables of recent years are empty (for some reason)**

 ``` r
 library(rvest)
 library(tidyverse)